 We see gain knobs to the right of each input.
-As expected in a combo jack, the lower half of the gain applies reasonable gain to line level signals while the upper half applies the gain necessary to boost the relatively low mic level signals.
+As expected in a combo jack, the lower half of the gain applies reasonable gain to line level signals.
+In contrast, the upper half applies the gain necessary to boost the relatively low mic level signals.

 Electro-Voice is featured in the following My New Microphone articles:

-There are a variety of reasons why plugging a microphone directly to a loudspeaker will not work, including the following:
+There are a variety of reasons why plugging a microphone directly into a loudspeaker will not work, including the following:

 - Passive loudspeakers: passive loudspeakers do not have amplifiers and therefore cannot apply any gain to the mic level signal.
 A mic level signal is far too weak to drive a speaker.